 - ¾ cup extra virgin olive oil

-- ½ cup unsweetened almond milk I use homemade, recipe on this site
+- ½ cup unsweetened almond milk or dairy milk

 - 2 large eggs